monkai/github-dash/readme.md

    Password: <PASSWORD, e.g 'AlkaqLOo'>

 🔌 Elasticsearch API endpoint: http://localhost:9200

 🔑 API key: <API-KEY, e.g NlV1RmpKSUJQSUJDVG10N2N2cmM6VDhxV1Z0V2FTSmFiSmxSRmxadV84Zw==>

-4. Please username and password from above in your 'application.properties' file in this checkout:
+4. Please copy the username and password from above in your 'application.properties' file in this checkout:

 	elasticsearch.user=elastic

 	elasticsearch.pwd=<PASSWORD, e.g 'AlkaqLOo'>

-5. To restore the dashboard as please run the following curl command, having inserted your API-KEY from running the above Curl script, from the 'kibana' folder in the checkout:
+5. To restore the dashboard checked into this repo, please run the following curl command, having inserted the API-KEY referred to above into the Authorization header, from the 'kibana' folder in this checkout:

-curl \ -X POST http://localhost:5601/api/saved_objects/_import?createNewCopies=true -H "kbn-xsrf: true" -H "Authorization: ApiKey <INSERT YOUR API KEY HERE>" --form file=@kibana-dashboard.ndjson
+curl \ -X POST http://localhost:5601/api/saved_objects/_import?createNewCopies=true -H "kbn-xsrf: true" -H "Authorization: ApiKey INSERT-YOUR-API-KEY-HERE --form file=@kibana-dashboard.ndjson

-6. Prepare the checkedout code for launching with gradle by running gradlew.bat in the root directory.
+6. Prepare the checked-out code for launching with gradle by running gradlew.bat in the root directory.

 7. Run the application server using the bootRun gradle task: './gradlew.bat bootRun'

 8. In a browser, navigate to 'localhost:8080/dashboard' and select the 'all contributors' dashboard.
 This should load the data visualisation from the running elasticsearch container.
 The default (configurable) login details are:

 	User: user

 	Password: github123

-9. Add additional repositories to visualise as you wish.
+9. Add additional GitHub repositories to visualise as you wish.
 An example is this repository itself:

 	Repo name: github-dash

 	Repo owner: monkai

 	Repo branch: master

-10. If you wish to filter the new repo(s) you add in/out, please use the blue "plus" button to add a corresponding 'repo.keyword' filter as directed.
+10. If you wish to filter the new repo(s) you add in/out of the dashboard, please use the blue "plus" button to add a corresponding 'repo.keyword' filter as directed.

 The dashboard is almost infinitely flexible thanks to Kibana.
 The initial dashboard view offers, on the left, a stacked vertical bar view of the commits of each user by day.
 Filtering on a user is possible by selecting their name in the legend.
 Filtering by repo is possible using the filter buttons along the top of the dashboard.

 On the right we have a visualisation of the number of commits by user.
 Using the repository filters along the top will filter this data to specific repository activity.

-The time-filter on the dashboard applies to both view and extends/shortens the window for the data that is visualised.
+The time-filter on the dashboard applies to both views and extends/shortens the window for the data that is visualised.